(Modified from the Journal of the American Medical Association, May 17, 1995)

 Today, this covenant of trust is significantly threatened by strong internal and external forces.
 These forces degrade the physician-patient relationship that is the central element and structure of clinical care.
-To capitulate to these alterations of the trust relationship is to significantly alter the physician's role as healer, carer, helper, and advocate for the sick and for the health of all.
+To capitulate to these alterations of the trust relationship is to significantly alter the physician's role as healer, care-giver, helper, and advocate for the sick and for the health of all.

 By its traditions and its very nature, medicine is a special kind of human activity -- one that cannot be pursued effectively without the virtues of humility, honesty, intellectual integrity, compassion, and effacement of excessive self-interest.
 These traits mark physicians as members of a moral community dedicated to something other than its own self-interest.

 Our first obligation must be to serve the good of those persons who seek our help and trust us to provide it.
 Physicians, as physicians, are not, and must never be, commercial entrepreneurs, gateclosers, or agents of fiscal policy that runs counter to trust.
 Any defection from primacy of the patient's well-being places the patient at risk by treatment that may compromise quality of or access to medical care.